Skills - Vocabulary

 Clearly Identified Key Outcomes

-Use your programs of study for curriculum outcomes related to print awareness.
-Please refer to the CESD’s Essential Outcomes work.
+Use your programs of study for curriculum outcomes related to vocabulary

 Purposeful Instructional Strategies